Hero

 Grant and his brother Daniel would be home for the event, having just finished their junior year at Brown (which admitted Daniel for perfect test scores and Grant for a phone call from his father).
 Although their school was not far away, return visits were reserved for holiday breaks and the summer recess, which were heavily pre-booked with family events and obligatory church appearances.

 The brothers had none of the strong connections that twins were thought to possess—no mirrored mannerisms, emotional telepathy, or twin speak.
-They were never friends.
-But Grant wasn’t bothered by their disconnect.
+They weren’t even friends.
 The family’s golden child could never be expected to share anything with anyone.
-He believed his brother to be more important than he was.
-It’s what he was always told.
 The wide variance in the family’s regard for each brother was never concealed.
-Daniel was raised in a progressively preferential manner, aided by the arrogance of a lifetime of being reminded of what Aldridge men are and are not, and the results were as intended.
-If dining room banter was to be believed, the weather changed after Grant was born; rainclouds dissipated, and the sun shone brightly for his brother’s debut.
-Daniel was destined for greatness.
-Grant just was.
+Daniel was raised to believe he was destined for greatness.
+After all, the weather literally changed after Grant was born; rainclouds dissipated, and the sun shone brightly for his brother’s debut.
+Daniel was the future.

-It was the smallest dinner party Carolie had ever hosted.
+It was the smallest gathering Carolie had ever hosted.
 The rotund Reverend Tyler’s attendance was a given; his frequent presence at the homes of his affluent congregants was a deliberate strategy to keep his grocery bill to a minimum.
 Daniel had invited his fiancée, Laura, a young woman deemed acceptable for her family’s wealth and social standing.
-Cousin Melanie, from the moment she walked through the door, was as bored and inattentive as could be expected from any 17-year-old.
-And red-faced Uncle Martin was reliably in attendance; however, Aunt Abigail sent an apology—something about a sniffle that didn’t belong at a dinner party—no mention of her mother’s birthday.
+Cousin Melanie, from the moment she walked through the door, was as bored and inattentive as could be expected from a 17-year-old.
+And red-faced Uncle Martin was reliably present; however, Aunt Abigail sent an apology—something about a sniffle that didn’t belong at a dinner party—with no mention of her mother’s birthday.

 The attendees arrived at the table promptly at six o’clock, some coming directly from a two-drink cocktail hour in the parlor.
 Grant had been alone on his bed, flipping through a thick art history textbook, and although he was always on time, punctuality was a struggle; he not only lacked energy but also had no interest in the lengthy and invariably dull conversations.
 Still, he wanted to be there to celebrate Clara.
 He didn’t know his grandmother very well, mainly due to her years of silence, but she always had a kind smile for him, and her presence was calming.
 It was as if words weren’t needed for the two to connect.
 As far as Grant was concerned, she should have another fifteen years before thinking about going anywhere, if for no other reason than to annoy the rest of the family, slowly and mutely haunting the house with her hunched, wrinkled frame.

 From the blessing on, and with abundant wine, most of the table engaged in one conversation while Maybelle, who was well-versed in the language of nods, smirks, winks, and smiles, quietly chatted with Clara.
 They paid no attention to the ever-popular Daniel Show, featuring well-worn stories and declarations of pride.
 The details changed occasionally, but every word was always in service of a time-honored theme: Daniel was everything.
-His life plan was restated, though no one in attendance had not already heard it.
-After graduating from Brown, Daniel was to serve in the Air Force while earning a master’s degree and then attend law school.
-With a few years of experience at his father’s law firm, he would become District Attorney, followed by Congressman, Senator, possibly cabinet secretary, and finally, president, achieving what the Aldridges always believed was their family’s destiny.
-Daniel’s success was inevitable, all agreed; he had the name and the requisite intelligence, social skills, and physical form, all topped with a smile that could just as easily inspire trust as it could trigger lust.
+His life plan was restated, though all in attendance had heard it.
+After graduating from Brown, Daniel was to serve in the Air Force while earning a master’s degree and then enroll in law school.
+With a few years of experience at his father’s law firm, he would become District Attorney, followed by Congressman or Senator, possibly cabinet secretary, and ultimately, President, reaching what the Aldridges believed was their family’s destiny.

 On any given day, Grant went unnoticed without even trying.
 In that way, he was much like his Uncle Martin, a once-successful financier who had experienced a well-concealed breakdown.
 But that night, something inspired Grant—perhaps the wine, perhaps his grandmother’s actions—and he decided to test the waters.

-Amid thick silence, a few glances were cast in Grant’s direction, but of far greater importance were the year’s Bears football victories that Daniel had been solely responsible for.
+Amid a thick silence, a few glances were cast in Grant’s direction, but of far greater importance were the Bears’ football victories that Daniel had been solely responsible for.

 In for a penny, Grant tried again.
 “It’s pretty interesting.
 I’m told my work is publish-worthy.
 I might even expand on the theme for my master’s thesis.”